 3. How many versions of software are you currently supporting?

 The best answer is one, as this will give you the fastest pace of innovation and indicates focus.
 Vendors juggling the management of multiple software versions adds risk, especially if one version is not up to par with industry standards (for example, lack of support of the latest browser technology).

 4. How often do you issue new software releases?
 What impact can we expect during the upgrade process?

 This question exposes any hidden costs or potential disruption around releases, as well as indicating the vendor’s pace of innovation.
 The best cloud solutions offer upgrades and releases on a regular basis with limited customer impact.

 5. How many different software delivery approaches do you have?

 Just like with software versions, the best answer is one.
 Consider it a red flag if a vendor has on-premise, private cloud, and multi-tenant cloud offerings.
 Again - this shows a lack of focus, strains the vendor’s resources, and may be an indicator of much larger issues.

-Vendors committed to continuous improvement need to be tracking performance, as well as system usage to ensure sufficient capacity at all times.
+Vendors committed to continuous improvement need to be tracking metrics and performance, as well as system usage to ensure sufficient capacity at all times.